Jacksons (department store): Closure

+The site today

+In 2016, planning permission for 33 flats on the upper floors of the former store was approved, with the first flats having opened in 2021.
+A Thai cafe and restaurant is set to open on the ground floor.

 In popular culture

 Jackson's archivist, Thomas Macey, published a book on the history of the store in 2009, Jacksons: E. Jackson & Sons Ltd.

-Shortly before the store closed a theatre play, written by Benedict Sandiford and directed by Cassie Friend, was organized by South Street arts centre celebrating the store.
+Shortly before the store closed a theatre play, written by Benedict Sandiford and directed by Cassie Friend, was organised by South Street arts centre celebrating the store.
 Performances took place in November and December 2013, mainly in the Jacksons store itself.
 Part of the performance has been uploaded to YouTube.

 In the weeks before it closed, Lea Winchcombe filmed material for a series of short documentaries on Jacksons.

+Jacksons is featured briefly in the PBS Documentary "Secrets of Selfridges".
+The small interview covers a few of the strict guidelines for staff members in the early 1900s, as well as a look at the previously unseen upper floor, which houses the former staff quarters.

 Reading Museum put on a "Jacksons Closing Down Display" from November 2013, scheduled to end April 2014.

 The store’s window displays inspired a Facebook group, The Windows of My Soul.
 At the dispersal auction "Cruella", the child mannequin which the group had helped to make famous, sold for £966, which received a round of applause.

 The interior of Jacksons was used for an episode of the television series Endeavour called ‘Sway’, first broadcast in April 2014.
 The school uniform department was turned into a ladieswear department.
 The Lamson cash-conveying system was also used in the filming.